 For this study, I collected lived experience qualitative data of the phenomenon from both practitioners and clients.
 The data was gathered using a variety of methods, including preliminary overviews and demographic data collection, foundational unstructured interviews, and follow-up semi-structured interviews.
 I additionally used video entries and field notes journal entries to capture my process of synthesizing data and incorporating my own evolving observations, beliefs, and biases throughout the process.
 This method of continuous evaluation and synthesis of a researcher’s observations is a fundamental construct and process in the Gadamerian hermeneutic phenomenological methodology.

 Availability and Duration of Study

-The study is scheduled to be initiated in the Spring of 2020, and the expected duration of the study, and availability timeframe needed by providers, is 18 to 24 months.
+The study was initiated in the Spring of 2020, and the expected completion of the study is by the end of 2023.

 You can ask a question by filling out the form below.

 If you are having an emergency, call 911 or visit your nearest hospital emergency room.

 I am not a licensed medical or mental health provider.
 If you are seeking counseling or therapy on mental health-related issues, you can start here.